eliasrh/DDSync/DDSync/README.md

 ### 2) `catalog.txt`

 DDSync only uses the catalog to determine `maxEventID`.
-The catalog must contain event IDs in the first column.
+The catalog must contain event IDs in the last column.

 ---